Personal Injury Claims & Medical Negligence Services

 Injuries Resolution Board: For most personal injury claims (excluding medical negligence cases), you or your solicitor must first submit your claim to the Injuries Resolution Board.
 Once this application has been submitted the clock stops on the time limitations for the duration of the Boards assessment process.

-How is The Injuries Resolution Board involved in my claim and why?
+Why is the Injuries Resolution Board involved in my claim?

-All Personal Injury Cases by Irish Law, bar Medical Negligence must first be processed through The Injuries Resolution Board (formerly known as PIAB).
+All Personal Injury Cases under Irish law, except Medical Negligence, must first be processed through The Injuries Resolution Board (formerly known as PIAB).
 Once you have instructed us to commence proceedings for your case, we handle all dealings with PIAB on your behalf.
-Our legal team will also ensure that PIAB adheres to any time limits that the case may have and deal with all queries in relation to your PIAB Application.
+Our legal team will also ensure that PIAB adheres to any time limits applicable to the case and deal with all queries in relation to your PIAB Application.

 You will need a Medical Report

-In order for our firm to put your claim through PIAB we must first get Your Medical Report.
-We obtain this medical report from your treating doctor outlining all injuries sustained by you as a result of your accident.
-This report is very important as PIAB will base their assessment of your claim solely on the contents of your medical report along with a 2nd Report from an Independent Medical Practitioner.
-We will then send a copy of this report to you along with an application form (Form A) which must be signed by you in order for us to process your claim with the Injuries Board.
+In order for our firm to put your claim through PIAB, we must first obtain your medical report.
+We obtain this report from your treating doctor, outlining all injuries sustained as a result of your accident.
+This report is very important, as PIAB will base its assessment of your claim solely on the contents of your medical report, along with a second report from an independent medical practitioner.
+We will then send a copy of this report to you, along with an application form (Form A), which must be signed by you in order for us to process your claim with the Injuries Board.

 If the board is going ahead with an assessment, it has 9 months from the date of application to make an assessment.
 During this time period PIAB arranges for the claimant to be assessed by an independent doctor / medical expert in order to take up a medical legal report.
 Once the Board is in receipt of your case documentation (which we organise on your behalf) the completed Schedule of Special Damages, Certificate of Loss of Earnings (if appropriate) and the Medical Report, they will proceed to make an assessment.